-The Pure-Formance clay provides strong hold without adding too much shine, and it helps to add thickness to hair – which makes it a good choice for men with thin hair.
-But it’s also suitable for most types of hair and hairstyles.
+The Pure-Formance clay provides strong hold without adding too much shine, and it helps to add thickness to hair – which makes it a good choice for men with thin hair, but it’s also suitable for most types of hair and hairstyles.

-While its hold is perhaps its strongest feature – and it’s a hold that still leaves your hair workable, when needed – Aveda’s Grooming Clay also leaves a nice-looking matte finish that you’ll often find in top quality clays.
+While its hold is perhaps its strongest feature – and it’s a hold that still leaves your hair workable, when needed – Aveda’s Grooming Clay also leaves a nice-looking matte finish that you’ll often find in top-quality clays.
 You can use it on dry or wet hair, but it may work best on damp hair that you blow dry following application.

-It can also help you achieve more complex, aggressive hairstyles without leaving your hair feeling brittle or dry.
+It also can help you achieve more complex, aggressive hairstyles without leaving your hair feeling brittle or dry.
 While its hold is on the strong side, it doesn’t leave hair so stiff that you can’t rework it if your style goes out of place during the day.

 - Great hold